Jim McDonald (Coronation Street): 2014

 Jim is tracked down in prison by fellow inmate Peter Barlow (Chris Gascoyne).
-Jim has the nickname "The Landlord" in prison due to his reputation of illegally selling alcohol to other prisoners.
+Jim has the nickname "The Landlord" in prison, due to his reputation of illegally selling alcohol to other prisoners.
 Jim agrees to give him booze, but then proceeds to cruelly blackmail Peter in a bid to get in contact with his son Steve in order to repair their relationship.
-He also wants to reconcile with Liz and be a part of his granddaughter Amy's (now played by Elle Mulvaney) life.
-Liz later visits Jim in prison and tells him that she and Steve want nothing more to do with him and that he lost his family years ago.
-A short while later, Jim finds Peter passed out from the booze he gave him and saves his life by calling the medical services.
+Jim also wants to reconcile with Liz and be a part of his granddaughter Amy's (now played by Elle Mulvaney) life.
+Liz later visits Jim in prison and tells him that she and Steve want nothing more to do with him, and that he lost his family years ago.
+A short while later, Jim finds Peter passed out from the booze he gave him, and saves his life by calling the medical services.

 Steve hears what happened and hopes that his father might finally be a changed man.
 He visits Jim inside and, eventually, they reconcile as father and son.
 Steve also promises to bring Amy to see him, leaving Jim delighted that things have worked out in his favour.
-He is however concerned that Peter will reveal how he got the booze and so pleads with him not to do so, even going as far as to threaten him.
+He is, however, concerned that Peter will reveal how he got the alcohol, and so pleads with him not to do so, even going as far as to threaten him.
 Peter then angrily tells Tracy Barlow (Kate Ford) that Jim had given him the booze, despite knowing that he was a recovering alcoholic, which in turn Tracy reveals to Steve.
-Steve refuses to visit Jim or bring Amy and cuts off contact.
+Steve refuses to visit Jim or bring Amy, and cuts off contact.
 Devastated and furious, Jim has Peter beaten up.